Where the Money Goes

-LARGE COMMUNITY PROJECTS FUND
+LARGE COMMUNITY PROJECTS

 Approximately one-third of the Auction & Rummage Sale net revenues is allocated to a Large Community Projects Fund.
 Money in this fund may not be spent each year and can accumulate from one year to the next.
 Most recently, money from this fund was used for the Waypoint Project, the Bainbridge Library “Refresh, Revitalize and Renovate Project”, the reconstruction and upgrading of the Rotary Field complex, including funding for Owen’s Playground and providing construction funds for the Fort Ward Community Hall .
-For information about other projects funded by the Large Community Projects Fund CLICK HERE.
+For information about other projects funded by the Large Community Projects CLICK HERE.

-SCHOLARSHIPS, INTERNATIONAL HUMANITARIAN PROJECTS, AND OTHER WORTHY CAUSES
+SCHOLARSHIPS, INTERNATIONAL HUMANITARIAN PROJECTS, AND OTHER CAUSES

 The remaining one third of the Auction & Rummage Sale’s net revenue is used to fund:

-- Scholarships: Over the past five years, a total of 60 community service scholarships for Bainbridge High School seniors and 10 Career / Technical scholarships have been awarded.
+- Scholarships: Over the past six years, a total of 60 community service scholarships for Bainbridge High School seniors and 10 Career / Technical scholarships have been awarded.
 For a list of recent recipients, CLICK HERE.

 - International Humanitarian Projects: In recent years, the focus of the Rotary Club of Bainbridge Island international humanitarian efforts’ has been on water and sanitation projects.
 These include: drilling water wells in Uganda, and providing potable water and sanitation systems to those in need in Guatemala.
 For more detailed information on these investments CLICK HERE.